-It might also mean that extra bacteria in the water could make you sick if you touch it (or if you drink some of it).
+It might also mean that extra bacteria in the water could make you sick if you touch it.

 It’s still possible to use toilet paper without flushing it down the drain: just put your used toilet paper in the waste basket next to the toilet bowl instead of throwing it into the water where it belongs.

 When I was in Italy, I learned that Italians have a few different ways of dealing with toilet paper, so it’s important to know what you’re doing before you start throwing your used TP into the bowl.

 If you have a bidet, then go ahead and throw away any used toilet paper that’s left over at the end of your business.